 Streamer Partnerships: Many esports fans support their favorite streamers via monthly subscriptions for $5 (50% of which goes to Twitch).
 This gives viewers access to exclusive content like subscriber-only chats, emojis, and badges.

-Entrepreneurs are starting to take advantage of fans’ willingness to pay for exclusive content and a sense of community: Newly launched Skrmiish allows fans to create virtual teams and leaderboards, and even pay to play live with their favorite streamers.
+Entrepreneurs are starting to take advantage of fans’ willingness to pay for exclusive content and a sense of community: Skrmiish allows fans to create virtual teams and leaderboards, and even pay to play live with their favorite streamers.

 Avenues and platforms for fans to connect with stars and communities will soar.
-Trendster Nathan Resnick is already leveraging the opportunity through his newly developed platform Game; you can check out his demo vid here.
+Trendster Nathan Resnick is already leveraging the opportunity through his platform Game; you can check out his demo vid here.

 Entrepreneurs could branch out to include options for one-on-one coaching sessions, and connect new players to established streamers and veteran gamers within communities.